-The Graduate Certificate in Nonprofit Management is a collaborative effort between the Lubar School of Business, the College of Letters & Science, and other campus units that have research and/or teaching interests in nonprofit management and leadership, nonprofit organizations, the nonprofit sector, and philanthropy.
+The Graduate Certificate in Nonprofit Management is a collaborative effort between the Lubar College of Business, the College of Letters & Science, and other campus units that have research and teaching interests in nonprofit management and leadership, nonprofit organizations, the nonprofit sector, and philanthropy.
 The certificate responds to the growing need for trained professionals to assume management and leadership positions in non-governmental, nonprofit sector organizations.

-The multi-disciplinary Graduate Certificate in Nonprofit Management is designed to provide students with the knowledge and skills needed to successfully pursue or advance careers within nonprofit sector organizations.
+The multi-disciplinary Graduate Certificate in Nonprofit Management is designed to provide students with the knowledge and skills needed to pursue or advance careers within nonprofit sector organizations successfully.
+It is the first graduate-level program to be provided by any college or university in the State of Wisconsin that has been specifically designed for the leaders and managers of nonprofit organizations.

 Applicants must possess a baccalaureate degree and have a minimum 2.75 cumulative undergraduate grade point average to be admitted in to a certificate program.